xparq/NMAKE-Jumpstart/README.txt

 NOTES:

-* Due to NMAKE's inability to handle arbitrary subdirs flexibly in the sources/targets tree (namely, in inference rules), recursive dir traversal is delegated to shell commands (e.g. in a wrapper script) instead.
+* Due to NMAKE's inability to handle arbitrary subdirs flexibly in the source/target tree (namely, in inference rules), recursive dir traversal is delegated to shell commands (e.g. in a wrapper script, or a driver rule) instead.

-  (While NMAKE can execute shell commands during preproc. time to gather files or subdirs recursively anywhere, the problem is that the results of those commands can't be assigned to macros.)
+  (While NMAKE can execute shell commands during preproc. time to gather files or subdirs recursively anywhere, the problem is that the results of those commands can't be assigned to macros. !INCLUDE files could be created on-the-fly during preprocessing time, but that feels like an even more cumbersome and/or brittle approach than the one chosen here.)

 * To avoid having to name the taget modules one by one, the only sane way to enumerate them (with most make tools) is